EGKingLab/h2lifespan/ProjNotes.md

 See https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh

-On Nivalis:
+On nivalis:

-1. tmux new-session -s jupyter_session
+1. `tmux new-session -s jupyter_session`
-2. jupyter notebook --no-browser --port=8889
+2. `jupyter notebook --no-browser --port=8889`
 3. Ctrl-b d
-4. tmux attach -t jupyter_session
+4. `tmux attach -t jupyter_session`
-5. exit to end tmux session
+5. `exit` to end tmux session

 On Localhost:

-1. ssh -N -f -L localhost:8887:localhost:8889 remote_user@nivalis.biology.missouri.edu
+1. `ssh -N -f -L localhost:8887:localhost:8889 remote_user@nivalis.biology.missouri.edu`
-2. Chrome to localhost:8887
+2. Chrome load `localhost:8887`

 ### 2018-01-11

 Setting up this record.
 All work done on analyses should get an entry with some notes of what was done and who did it.
 This file will also keep track of the order of analyses, file names, etc. in the Project Record section.
 (EK)

 Missing images will be coded as "missing" in the camera_id column.
+(EK)

+Moved egg counter analysis files into Code/egg_counter.
+(KM)